 What can I expect from the procedure?

-When you visit our 97210 dentist office for a dental bridge, we will begin by conducting an examination and taking x-rays.
-We need to do so in order to determine whether your remaining teeth are strong enough to support a bridge.
+When you visit our dentist office for a dental bridge, we will begin by conducting an examination and taking X-rays.
+We need to determine whether your remaining teeth are strong enough to support a bridge.
 We also need to make sure you do not have any decay or infections.
-If you do, Dr. Cole will treat the problem before your bridge is placed.
-Afterward, your abutment teeth will need to be prepared for the placing of dental crowns.
-This is done by removing a small portion of the enamel from around them.
-Next, we will take measurements, make an impression, and use a shade card to determine what shade your new teeth should be created in.
-This information will all be sent to the dental lab so your new crowns and bridge can be created.
-In the meantime, Dr. Cole will place a temporary bridge in your mouth.
+If you do, we will treat the problem before placing your bridge.
+Afterward, we will prepare your abutment teeth for the placing of dental crowns.
+We remove a small portion of the enamel from around the teeth.
+Next, we will take measurements, make an impression, and use a shade card to determine what shade your new teeth need to be.
+This information will all be sent to the dental lab to create your new crowns and bridge.
+In the meantime, we will place a temporary bridge in your mouth.
 This will not look as good or be as secure as the final product, but it will preserve your appearance while you wait.

 Will getting a dental bridge be uncomfortable?

 At Rachel Cole DDS PC, we can provide you with anesthesia to help you remain comfortable while getting your new dental bridge.
 The only time anesthesia may be necessary is when we are preparing your teeth or when we are securing your bridge in place.
 Feel free to let us know how you are feeling about the procedure and will help you to relax.

 To learn more about dental bridges and how they can be used to replace your missing teeth, call 503-248-1114.
 Our Portland, OR dental office is conveniently located, and we are currently accepting new patients.

 Definition of Dental Terminology

 - Cosmetic dentistry is generally used to refer to any dental work that improves the appearance (though not necessarily the function) of a person’s teeth, gums and/or bite.